 We had a small backyard, with a (somewhat unsafe) swing set, but spent a lot of our time out front, playing road hockey, riding bikes, or ringing the neighbour’s doorbell and running away — sorry Mr. and Mrs. Campbell.

 Inside we had a basement my dad finished himself, where we played with our Atari 400, a rubberized strongman in a speedo called Stretch Armstrong, and a detailed Battlestar Galactica space station model.

 And while the basement was our playspace, I must admit that most of my time was spent in the family room, connected to the TV — literally by our brown channel box and a rubber cord, and figuratively by the dreams of being a member of my favourite television families’ households.

 Don’t get me wrong; I loved being a Roth.

-But secretly, much of my youth was spent wishing I was a Cleaver, a Brady, or a Drummond.
+But secretly, much of my youth was spent wishing I was a Cleaver, or a Drummond.
 Oh to be a Keaton, a Seaver, or a Cunningham.
-What I wouldn’t have given to be a Huxtable — although frankly I feel less good about the thought of living with Bill Cosby these days.
+What I wouldn’t have given to be a Brady.

 I’m feeling nostalgic.
 So, enjoy this trip down memory lane thinking about those familiar feelings we get from Fonzie’s apartment over the garage, the Drummonds’ massive penthouse apartment, walking up the gangplank of the Pacific Princess, or pushing through the swinging kitchen door for a snack with Mike and Jason Seaver.